xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Function**

-FILTER.ADVANCED   Lets you set options for filtering a list
+FILTER.ADVANCED&nbsp;&nbsp;&nbsp;Lets you set options for filtering a list

 Return to [top](#E)